12 Reasons To Get Into Recovery

 11. Amazing crisis support

-Because there are meetings everyday in most places (even on major holidays), when a crisis hits you get support instantly.
-Members also encourage phone calls for a way to stay connected between meetings.
+Because there are meetings everyday in most places (even on major holidays), when a crisis hits support is available.
+Members encourage phone calls to stay connected between meetings.
 Each meeting provides a phone list.
-This is meant to provide support and encouragement between meetings.
+This is meant to provide support and connection between meetings.

 12. Be loved until you can love yourself

-People come to 12 step programs because they are in pain.
-Learning how to love yourself through addiction and difficult behavior takes time.
-By feeling the support of other members, you will eventually learn how to love yourself and heal the parts of you that you dislike.
+You come to 12 step programs because you're in pain.
+Learning how to love yourself through addiction or childhood trauma takes time.
+By getting the support of other members, you eventually learn how to love yourself and heal the parts of you that you dislike.